Cantonment Hill, Fremantle: History

 In 1931, as part of the City of Fremantle's employment for sustenance to those left unemployed by the Depression, a section of the land was cleared and levelled to make a park.
-Additionally a path was provided for the residents of Tuckfield, giving them direct access to Queen Victoria Bridge.
+Additionally a path was provided for the residents of Tuckfield Street, giving them direct access to Queen Victoria Bridge.
 This area is eastern lot 602, known as Tuckfield Oval and used as playing fields by schools until the 1990s.

 During World War II further development at the site saw construction of a tunnel network to an underground control room and a large warehouse on the north-eastern side.
 This latter was constructed after 1935 and bears US Navy insignia and the motto non sibi sed patriæ, but is not listed among the facilities used by that navy during World War II.
 By the early 1950s, the property ceased to be used as military barracks but remained under Defence control.
 The artillery barracks buildings were used from 1948 onwards as a training venue for the Army Reserve and in 1995 the Army Museum of Western Australia moved to the site, where they currently remain.
 The barracks are the oldest continuously occupied defence site in Western Australia.